ChapDaddy65/Vanilla-Exploded/README.md

 BUT...

 If people like the idea and want to improve on it, Go for it!
 Have fun!
 Enjoy yourself!
 Play with Friends!
 Or just wait till I eventually update the pack and be lazy (Like me!)
-I may just overcome my laziness and maybe make a discord server and build a community…
+I may just overcome my laziness.

-For now, all comments and questions can be submitted over on my [GitHub Discussions](https://github.com/ChapDaddy65/Vanilla-Exploded/discussions) page.

 Thank you and have fun!